 “Although not all babies will develop the same way, of course, this graph is a powerful image that a baby’s sleep in the newborn days can be very erratic and unpredictable.
 I know this can drive some of us a little crazy. 😉 But, take heart that your baby’s system will mature and patterns can emerge.
 Routines like Babywise may be too stringent for your baby who isn’t developmentally ready for strict schedules or routines.
 Sometimes, we need to wait until a baby is older to help guide his schedule.”

 So what do we make of this?
-Well, here’s one fact this graph illustrates in crystal-clear detail: in our opinion and experience with many families, most babies aren’t ready for feeding and sleeping schedules until close to 4 months.”
+Well, here’s one fact this graph illustrates in crystal-clear detail.
+Most babies aren’t ready for feeding and sleeping schedules until close to 4 months.

 Now, let’s make sure we’re all on the same page: am I suggesting that every single baby will follow the exact patterns that Beth’s baby followed?
 Not at all!
-If you know much about the Baby Sleep Site at all, you know we believe strongly that there’s no such thing as a “one size fits all” approach to ANYTHING related to your baby.
+If you know much about The Baby Sleep Site, you know we believe that there’s no such thing as a “one size fits all” approach to ANYTHING related to your baby.

 Am I suggesting that sleep training isn’t necessary since babies will eventually “figure it out” on their own?
-Again — not at all!
-I’d better not be; Nicole might have a thing or two to say about that. 😉 Some babies will begin sleeping through the night on their own and naturally developing their own schedules, without any help from their parents.
+Again, not at all!
+I’d better not be.
+Nicole might have a thing or two to say about that. 😉 Some babies will begin sleeping through the night on their own and naturally develop their own schedules, without help from their parents.
 But plenty of others won’t, and those babies need a little guidance and coaching in order to develop healthy sleep habits.

-Here’s what I am suggesting: when it comes to helping your babies sleep well, it can be good to log your baby’s sleep to better understand how they sleep and what their natural sleep patterns might be.
-Beth’s charts and graphs are unique to her baby and your baby’s sleep patterns will be unique too.
+Here’s what I am suggesting… When it comes to helping your babies sleep well, it can be good to log your baby’s sleep to better understand how they sleep and what their natural sleep patterns might be.
+Beth’s charts and graphs are unique to her baby.
+Your baby’s sleep patterns will be unique too.
 This might mean your baby’s sleep could be (and likely is) very different from Beth’s baby.
 You may want to consider sleep logging as a tool in your efforts to build healthier sleep habits for your baby.

 Nicole’s Note